 Local anaesthetics were stored appropriately and a log of batch numbers and expiry dates was in place.
-Other than emergency medicines no other medicines were kept at the practice.
+Other than emergency medicines, only antibiotics and anti-inflammatory pain relief tablets were kept at the practice.
+There was also a log in place for this and they were stored securely.